tsgates/arch-wiki-markdown/wiki/Arch_Terminology.md

 -   Getting kernel modules working with your custom kernel

 ABS is not necessary to use Arch Linux, but it is useful.

+ARM
+---

+The Arch Rollback Machine is a mirror that does not remove old versions of the packages and is thus very useful if you need to downgrade your system.

 AUR
 ---